SUI-Components/sui-components/components/section/info/README.md

 ## Usage
 Provide an `string` to a `title` prop and wrap a child component as a `content`.
+Provide a `className` to set a custom classname to the container.
 Check out **Basic Usage** section to get further info.

 ### Basic usage